eatrabyo/dads-5001-mini-project/readme.md

 | Russia         |   2020 |                       -68282.3 |
 | United Kingdom |   2020 |                       -56840.4 |

 The changes in expenditure.
 We lost 461857 million Baht from China in 2020.
-That is the hugh amount of income we lost during the pandemic.
+That is the hughe amount of income we lost during the pandemic.